burkepeterson/burke_peterson_portfolio_website/README.md

 - Uses a form to collect employee information
 - SQLite DB to store employees
 - Manager selection can only be an employee who is a manager
+- FullCalendar integration to track when employees are scheduled work
+    - Click to create events
+    - Drag events off the calendar to delete
+    - Click on event to change assigned employee
+    - Background color is employee position specific
+    - Validate request before creating or editing event
 </i>

 ![](static/employee_management.gif)